BraneShop/BraneShop.github.io/src/showreel/Action Recognition from Poses.md

 ---

-A pretty standard, but useful, technique that uses a kind of multi-stage network to: 1) compute the pose, 2) then from the a series of these poses, ver time, work out what "action" people are performing.
+A pretty standard, but useful, technique that uses a kind of multi-stage process to: 1) compute the pose, 2) then from the a series of these poses, ver time, work out what "action" people are performing.
 Specifically here they focus on people going past train ticket machines in various ways, but the application is general.